kayshcache/pyster/README.md

-# pPyster is a
+# Pyster is an App for Generating Test
 Command line application for generating testing files for python modules
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMzQ4NjI1MF19
+eyJoaXN0b3J5IjpbLTE4OTAzNTg5MjJdfQ==
 -->